abridged/collabland-dev/help-docs/key-features/gm-pass.md

 After a member authorizes a transaction, Collab.Land facilitates execution on a blockchain.
 Collab.Land serves as a bridge, aggregator, and interface for members to interact with blockchain technology through familiar social platform interfaces.

-Collab.Land uses [Biconomy](https://www.biconomy.io/) to power its bundler/paymaster for `ERC4337` smart accounts.
+Collab.Land uses `ERC4337` smart accounts.

 ### Social Platforms